Vaccine equity: Patterns of vaccine inequality

 The wealthy generally have better access to vaccines than the poor, both between and within countries.
-Within countries, there may be lower rates of vaccination in racial and ethnic minority groups, in older adults, and among those living with disabilities or chronic conditions.
+Within countries, there may be lower rates of vaccination in racial and ethnic minority groups, in older adults, in families headed by vaccine skeptics, and among those living with disabilities or chronic conditions.
 The distribution and accessibility of vaccines show significant disparities between urban and rural areas especially in low- and middle-income countries.
 Some countries have programs to redress this inequality.
 Political, economic, social, and diplomatic factors can limit vaccine availability in some countries.

 Factors

-Achieving control of a disease (such as COVID-19) requires not only developing and licensing vaccines but also producing them at scale, pricing them so that they are globally affordable, allocating them to be available where and when they are needed, and deploying them to local communities.
+Achieving control of a disease (such as COVID-19) requires more than just developing and licensing vaccines.
+It also involves producing them at scale, pricing them so they are globally affordable, allocating them where and when needed, and deploying them to local communities.
 An effective global approach to achieving vaccine equity must address challenges in the dimensions of vaccine production, allocation, affordability, and deployment.

 Doctors Without Borders (MSF) lists five major obstacles to vaccine equity, taking into account that many of those to be vaccinated are children: